BACK

 Price : FREE

-From Monday 6 to Saturday 11 July, Café Tango, presented by Serge Davy and Solange Bazely, welcomes you to the meeting space of the Ombres Blanches Bookstore for passionate and exciting encounters around tango and its culture.
+From Monday 6 to Saturday 11 July, Café Tango welcomes you to the Galerie de la Librairie Ombres Blanches for passionate and exciting encounters around tango and its culture, presented by Serge Davy and Solange Bazely.

-Take this opportunity to discover and purchase books about tango on site, including of course those written by the authors we have invited, all of whom will be more than happy to sign them for you.
+Take the opportunity to discover and purchase books on tango on site, including of course those by the authors present, which they will be happy to sign for you.

 Doors open at 2pm every day.